Flexmonster 3.0 Roadmap

 The updated downloadable package and documentation will now include newly added features.

-18. Advanced data types support
+18. in progress Advanced data types support

 1. Support for the following data types: month, weekday, and more

-2. Specify a caption for a field
+2. done Specify a caption for a field

 3. Hide a field from the component